Greetings. This FAQ is designed to describe and explain "Cartoon and

 In order to sell the glass series to the advertising people the glass promotions people would make up small batches of 6 or a dozen glasses, with the example designs on the glasses.
 Some were never produced, others saw distribution but the final glasses were greatly (or not so greatly) modified.
 In any event, these are glasses that were not produced for distribution and their limited numbers make them rare and desirable glasses for collectors today.

 Far and away the most expensive glasses are very early pre-WWII Kentucky Derby tumblers, often made of Bakelite, aluminum and then glass.
-Following those in price are prototypes and sample glasses, early rare Disney glasses, and scarce Pepsi glasses.
+Following those in price are prototypes and sample glasses, early rare Disney glasses, and scarce Pepsi glasses as well as rare Peanut Butter Glasses.
 The best glass is the one waiting for you to find if you just try hard enough!Summary

 Collecting glasses is a great hobby, and with a little searching